 Mary teaches both literature and creative writing courses, with a focus on American women writers, contemporary poetry, and British fiction.
 Her MFA course offerings include poetry workshops and craft and theory courses such as Poetry of the Body, First Books of Poetry, and Poetry of the Unexpected.

 Mary is the author of four collections of poetry: Prairie Fever (Steel Toe Books, 2007), the chapbook Saint Monica (Black Lawrence Press, 2011), O Holy Insurgency (Black Lawrence Press, 2013), and A Sunny Place with Adequate Water (Black Lawrence Press, 2014).
 She is the co-editor of a volume of essays, The Monkey and the Wrench: Essays into Contemporary Poetics (with John Gallaher, University of Akron Press, 2011).
 She edits the Akron Series in Poetry and the Akron Series in Contemporary Poetics.
 In 2007 she founded the independent literary magazine Barn Owl Review, which released its seventh issue in February of 2014.

 Her work has recently appeared or is forthcoming in Barrelhouse, Bat City Review, Blackbird, Crab Orchard Review, Forklift, Ohio, Gulf Coast, H_NGM_N, The Laurel Review, Redivider, Pleiades, Quarterly West, and many other journals.

 Mary has been the recipient of two Ohio Arts Council Individual Excellence Awards in Creative Writing for her poetry: one in 2010, and one in 2007.
-She is currently at work on a novel-in-poems.

 For reading queries, contact Mary Biddinger at mb at marybiddinger.com.